groupoasys/Comparison_non_linear_solvers/README.md

   a toy example, the size of this optimization problem is small.
 Particularly, it is formed by **15 continuous variables** and **36 constraints**.

-  A multistart approach with **1000 runs** is run for the different solvers as explained in previous section.
+  A multistart approach with **1000 runs** is run for the different solvers as explained in the previous section.
 A summary of the results obtained can be seen in the following table.
 If further information is necessary, we suggest the reader to download the summary
   [here](./M2SVM_Optimal_Weights/results_m2svm_optimal_weights/summary_results.csv) or to have a look at the results of the different runs in [this folder](./M2SVM_Optimal_Weights/results_m2svm_optimal_weights).